kwaldenphd/bits-bytes/README.md

   * 8 bits – 256 (28)
   * n bits -  2n patterns

-[Click here](https://github.com/kwaldenphd/bits-bytes/blob/main/key-terms.md) for the full list of key terms and definitions for this lab.
+[Click here](https://github.com/kwaldenphd/bits-bytes/blob/main/key-concepts.md) for the full list of key concepts and definitions for this lab.

 ## Comprehension Check